danyaberezun/argument-label-enforced-named-thesis/ArgumentLabels/main.md

 - how to require a parameter to be provided in a named form only without duplicating its external name
 - how to make a parameter unnamed internally ([KT-8112](https://youtrack.jetbrains.com/issue/KT-8112/Provide-syntax-for-nameless-parameters)) without spelling its external name if it can be inferred from e.g. a supertype method.

-The first one is discussed in the part about unnamed arguments, the second and third are solved by actual separation of argument labels and enforced named form into two separate features.
-The fourth one is a little bit harder, but some discussions on the point were made in the "Argument labels and inheritance" part.
+The first is discussed in the part about unnamed arguments; the second and third are solved by separating argument labels and enforcing named form into two separate features.
+The fourth one is harder, but some discussions were made in the "Argument labels and inheritance" part.

 ### Existing solutions

-Before moving to the possible implementation details of our own, we should first try to look at how these features are emulated in Kotlin, if they are, and how they are implemented in other programming languages.
+Before moving to the possible implementation details of our own, we should first try to look at how these features are emulated in Kotlin if they are, and how they are implemented in other programming languages.

 #### Imitations in Kotlin

-Surprisingly, there is no actual solution for introducing argument labels in Kotlin present.
-Perhaps some are providing two functions, one (the external) with the argument labels, and with the sole purpose of it to pass the arguments into the internal function, with the parameter name.
-Even though, such pattern is not widespread by any means.
+Surprisingly, there is no solution for introducing argument labels in Kotlin present.
+Perhaps some are providing two functions, one (the external) with the argument labels and with the sole purpose of passing the arguments into the internal function with the parameter name, even though this pattern is not widespread by any means.

 #### About named form in other languages

-Currently some of the popular programming languages do not even have the regular named form for passing arguments in a function call, like Java or C++.
-Still there are some which do have, and among them there is a few that have support for argument labels.
+Currently, several popular programming languages do not even have the regular named form for passing arguments in a function call, like Java or C++.
+Still, some do have, and among them, a few support argument labels.

 #### Approach in Swift

-We have already seen how Swift supports argument labels from the point of syntax, but let's restate it once more:
+We have already seen how Swift supports argument labels from the point of syntax, but let us restate it once more:

 ```swift
 func greet(person: String, from town: String) -> String {